paulrobertlloyd/paulrobertlloyd-v4/src/_content/projects/bradshaws_guide.md

   - url: /images/projects/bradshaws_guide/screenshot_mobile_station.png
     alt: Station page on mobile
 ---
-{% include 'screenshots' with screenshots.homepage
+{% render 'screenshots' with screenshots.homepage
   alignment: 'bleed'
 %}

-{% include 'aside' %}
+{% render 'aside' %}

 [Bradshaw’s Guide][1] is a digital revival of George Bradshaw’s eponymous guide to Britain and Ireland’s nascent railway network as it existed in 1866.

 Reproductions of his handbook are over an inch thick; pocket-sized by Victorian standards, but not when compared to our slim wireless companions.
 This ongoing self-directed project aims to make Bradshaw’s work accessible to a new audience, be they tourists wanting to spend more time on today’s network, or commuters wishing to learn about the places they pass by every day.

-{% include 'screenshots' with screenshots.station
+{% render 'screenshots' with screenshots.station
   caption: 'Station pages feature photochrom images sourced from the Library of Congress.'
 %}